The Volunteer Team Behind Bluesfest (VTBB)

 No problem!
 We often have volunteers working together in areas throughout the festival site.
 To increase the chances of this happening, you and your friend or family should sign up for the same shifts at the same time, using separate computers.
 However, because volunteers are placed where they’re needed within an area, we can’t guarantee that you’ll work together; your Crew Leader may need you to work separately during your respective shifts.

-As a volunteer, do I get access to free shows at RBC BLUESFEST 2023?
+As a volunteer, do I get access to free shows at ottawa BLUESFEST?

 Why can’t I volunteer in more than one Area?